coq-community/coq-nix-toolbox/README.md

    when pushed to github, they trigger a CI using "github actions".
    This CI uses the Nix packaging system and a caching mechanism called "cachix".

-2. It generates configurations so that dependencies are handled by the shell.
+2. It offers Nix configurations files so that one can locally obtain a shell with all dependencies preloaded by simply running `nix-shell` in the development root directory.

-   The shell in question is called "nix-shell", the configurations are called "bundles", and local compilation is optimized using caching as provided by "cachix".
+3. Multiple cases of dependencies (typically different versions of Coq) can be easily handled with "bundles" of (reverse) dependency versions/git refs.

+4 One can retrieve locally builds already performed on CI through "cachix".

 ## How to use